On the Hochschild homology of l^1-rapid decay group algebras: Introduction

 In this paper we are interested in the Hochschild homology of $\ell^1_\infty G$.
 In the case of the group ring $\IC G$ Burghelea \cite{burghelea} computed the Hochschild homology completely: $\HH_n(\IC G) \cong \bigoplus_{[g] \in \langle G \rangle} H_n(Z_g;\IC)$, where on the right hand side the sum runs over all the conjugacy classes of $G$ and $Z_g$ is the centralizer of $g$.
 In the case of $\ell^1_\infty G$ we have a map

 into the product over the conjugacy classes, but injectivity might be lost now.\footnote{We do not have surjectivity since on the right hand side we give up any control over the norms across the different conjugacy classes.} This was already noticed in \cite{ji_ogle_ramsey}, where a computation of the single factors was carried out.
+The main result of this paper is to prove injectivity of the map \eqref{eq_inj_1_intro} for as many groups as possible.\footnote{Note that it is currently an open problem to construct a group for which \eqref{eq_inj_1_intro} is not injective.}

 \begin{mainthm*} Let $G$ be a finitely generated group from one of the following classes: \begin{enumerate} \item hyperbolic groups, \item central extensions of hyperbolic groups, \item Artin groups of extra-large type, \item right-angled Artin groups, or \item hyperbolic relative to a finite collection of groups from the previous four classes. \end{enumerate} Then the map \eqref{eq_inj_1_intro} is injective. \end{mainthm*}